Juoelenis/Hpa-Progress-Plexus/README.md

 ![Vimlogo svg](https://github.com/user-attachments/assets/522d078c-d26d-4cea-a74c-b1d579dc4b96)
 # Made with Vim
 I made this in vim, it took forever...
 Soooo what are u waiting for?
 Get the latest relase and have fun experimenting!

+# Installation:
+HPA Progress plexus is EZ 2 Install.
+Just install the latest Stable (or nightly release if ur a dev) release and extract it, then hace fun!

+Another method is Getting the HPP EXEcutable foe windows(also for mac and linux with wine) the steps are sumple, just download then run the installer.
+Then you can use HPP, More info is gonna be on the wiki!

+# Awesome community
+HPP is backed up by a large community of pasionate virginz that know how to fix ur problems with HPP.
+Just ask someone or Just check the wiki.